Skip to main content

 Allowlisting

-Now that you know how a SOQL injection attack can be used by attackers to access otherwise restricted data in your org, you can prevent it by using the techniques we've discussed.
+Now that you know how attackers can use a SOQL injection attack to access otherwise restricted data in your org, you can prevent it by using the techniques we've discussed.
 Next, we go over how to avoid Cross-Site Request Forgery attacks.

 Resources